 (a) Pretrial Diversion Agreement.
 If the designated court officer determines that the matter is appropriate for pretrial diversion, the pretrial diversion agreement shall be in writing and signed by the child, the child’s parent, guardian or other legal custodian and the designated court office.
+No admission of the allegation contained in the petition shall be required of the child when determining whether to proceed with a pretrial diversion.
 The agreement must be approved by the court before it is of any force and effect.

 (b) Consent.
 The pretrial diversion shall not occur without consent of the child and the child’s parent, guardian or other legal custodian.

 (c) Time Limits.
 The pretrial diversion process may continue for a period up to 6 months, unless the child is discharged sooner by the court.
 Upon application of any party made prior to the expiration of the initial time period, and after notice and a hearing, the diversion may be extended for a period not to exceed an additional 6 months.